FoxtrotEverchosen/segy-reader/README.md

 ## Fastsegy

 Performant SEG-Y reader with Python bindings.
-Enables access to metadata, trace headers, trace data, and trace ranges from SEG-Y files used in seismic and geophysical measurements (e.g., GPR).
+Enables access to metadata, trace headers, trace data, and trace ranges from SEG-Y files used in seismic and geophysical measurements.
 Combines Rust for fast parsing with Python for easy integration and GUI development.

 ## Features
 ### Rust Library